St Eunan's College: Centenary

-The college's centenary occurred in 2006 during the Rev. Carney's presidency.
+The college's centenary occurred in 2006 during Carney's presidency.
 A weekend of events marked the occasion, beginning on Friday, 6 October, with an exhibition and the launch of the centenary booklet.
 Bishop of Derry Séamus Hegarty – a former student and, later, patron – opened the exhibition.
 On display were books, uniforms and other memorabilia.
 The exhibition included photographs of past and present staff and students, as well as the college's sports teams.
 No presidential deaths are recorded during the event.

 On the Saturday a sporting exhibition took place on the playing fields, including a veterans' football match, as well as a veterans' game of association football.

 The traditional Mass in the nearby cathedral on these occasions was overseen by Bishop of Raphoe Philip Boyce on the Sunday.
 The Mount Errigal Hotel hosted a dinner dance that evening.

 Head Boy for the centenary year was James McNicholl.
 Others present amongst the student body during the centenary year included (with class saint for year reference): Seniors: Mark McGowan (Francis), Ross Wherity (Fergal), John Logue (USI president; Fabian), Adrian Harmon (AA Roadwatch presenter; Finnian), Michael Murphy (Ernan), Antoin McFadden (Eithne), Seán McVeigh (Elizabeth) and Eamonn Doherty (Declan); Juniors: Cillian Morrison (Catherine), Mark English (two years before the Transition Year that would see him take up running; Benedict), Caolan Ward (Bartholemew), and Conor Parke (Albert).

 Other events took place throughout the academic year.
 These culminated in the College Centenary Golf Classic at Letterkenny Golf Club on Sunday 8 April 2007.
 The professional golfer Paul McGinley – recently seen further south at the Ryder Cup, and whose father Mick studied at the college and was part of the 1956 MacRory Cup-winning team – launched the College Centenary Golf Classic.
 McGinley provided two prizes for the event: a set of TaylorMade golf clubs and one of his 2006 Ryder Cup sweaters.

 Governance

 The college was founded on a Roman Catholic basis, under the trusteeship of the Bishop of Raphoe.
 It serves approximately 900 students – from Letterkenny and its surrounding area – and is one of the few remaining all-male schools in northwestern Ireland.

 From its foundation until 2004, a single manager oversaw the college.
 Government regulation of education obliged the college to comply with the terms of the 1998 Education Act and the Education and Welfare Act, 2000.
 In 2004 the college's management structure was altered and a board of management established in place of the single manager.

 The college continues to be under the trusteeship of the Bishop of Raphoe.

 Women have been among the staff since 1929.
-Between 1929 and 1991, first requested by the Rev. McCaul during his presidency, two Sisters of Mercy were appointed to the staff of the college.
+Between 1929 and 1991, first requested by McCaul during his presidency, two Sisters of Mercy were appointed to the staff of the college.
 One of the women served as matron and tended to the health of the college's students.
 The other woman was director of domestic affairs in the college kitchens.
 The college employed a female secretary in 1981.